6 Mindfulness Journal Prompts for Health & Well-being

 Below are 6 mindfulness journal prompts to get started…

-Need to process things and raise your vibration quickly?
+Need to process your emotions and raise your vibe quickly?

 Want to boost your mood and elevate your mindset?

 Gratitude journaling is a powerful tool for elevating your mood and cultivating a positive mindset.
 To get started, simply write down every big and little thing you’re grateful for.
 Focus on people, places, and experiences rather than material possessions.
 Shifting focus from what you lack to abundance, creates a sense of contentment.